A Science Center Connecting Science & Community

 Rich Uhl is an experienced technology executive passionate about building—teams, and solutions.
 The recent Kauai transplant has worked in IT, information systems design and consulting for more than two decades, starting with setting businesses up with dial-up internet service through working with some of the world’s largest tech companies.
 He was interested in a career in technology from a young age and sold his first software package at age 14!

 Rich is the Founder and CTO of 1Strategy, Amazon Web Services (AWS) experts and implementation partners.
 Founded in July of 2015, Rich grew 1Strategy to become an AWS Premier Partner (only 75 partners among 100,000+).
 In October of 2019, Rich sold 1Strategy to TEKsystems Global Services, a global IT services company.
-Don't miss this opportunity top learn about Rich's career path and his current work.

 Brian Buma is an ecologist who studies the edges of life in a variety of places and ways.
 His speciality is natural disasters, but his work has also taken him to the southernmost trees in the world in Chile, the northern stretches of Alaska, and soon to Greenland for the northernmost life on earth.